tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 “Sort of, yeah.
 They’re not really just one thing.”

-Jonathan got back up and stretched.
+John got back up and stretched.
 He adjusted his sunglasses, snapped his fingers, and headed for the door.

 “I’ll get you breakfast.
 You’ll be staying with me from now on.”